SuavecitoInc/netsuite-to-shopify-product-lambda/README.md

-# AWS CDK Lambda Boilerplate
+# NetsSuite to Shopify Product - Lambda

-This is a blank project for CDK development with TypeScript.
+> This is an AWS Lambda to create Shopify Products from NetSuite Items.
+It leverages the AWS Cloud Development Kit (CDK) for streamlined deployment on AWS.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.